Iiyama Vision Master Pro

-The Iiyama Vision Master Pro computer monitor line was manufactured by Iiyama, a high-end manufacturer of LCD and CRT monitors, as advanced version of Vision Master line.
+The Iiyama Vision Master Pro computer monitor line was manufactured by Iiyama, a high-end manufacturer of LCD and CRT monitors, as an advanced version of the Vision Master line.

 Overview

 This CRT monitor was manufactured in the 1990s, and has been discontinued.
 For a year from April 1997 to April 1998, this monitor was at the top of PCWorld's chart as a Best Buy.
 According to PC Pro magazine, it dominated the UK monitor market at around that period.

-This line was succeed by Iiyama Vision Master ProLite LCD monitor series, later rebranded as simply ProLite.
+This line was succeeded by the Iiyama Vision Master ProLite LCD monitor series, later rebranded as simply ProLite.

 Models

 Vision Master Pro 17

 The Iiyama Vision Master Pro 17 computer monitor was released by Iiyama in 1997.